 (2) In this Act, unless the contrary intention appears —

-“appeal” means an appeal under this Act or an application for leave to appeal under this Act;
+appeal means an appeal under this Act or an application for leave to appeal under this Act;

-“appellant” includes an applicant for leave to appeal or for an extension of time within which to appeal or apply for leave to appeal;
+appellant includes an applicant for leave to appeal or for an extension of time within which to appeal or apply for leave to appeal;

-“concluded”, in relation to an appeal, means decided, dismissed or discontinued;
+concluded, in relation to an appeal, means decided, dismissed or discontinued;

-“Court of Appeal Registrar” has the meaning given by the Supreme Court Act 1935;
+Court of Appeal Registrar has the meaning given by the Supreme Court Act 1935;

-“court of summary jurisdiction” means a court, or a person, that is acting in circumstances in which it is a court of summary jurisdiction by virtue of another written law;
+court of summary jurisdiction means a court, or a person, that is acting in circumstances in which it is a court of summary jurisdiction by virtue of another written law;

-“rules of court” means rules of court made by the Supreme Court;
+rules of court means rules of court made by the Supreme Court;

-“superior court” means the Supreme Court or the District Court but not the Court of Appeal;
+superior court means the Supreme Court or the District Court but not the Court of Appeal;

-“Supreme Court” does not include the Court of Appeal.
+Supreme Court does not include the Court of Appeal.

 5. Appeal against sentence of superior court after conviction by lower court, commencement of